 Code Maze is a blog about simplicity and pragmatism.
 We tend to write clear and simple articles, easily understandable by everyone.

-We think a combination of hands-on approach and focusing on the essence of the topic in our articles is what makes our blog unique.
+We think a combination of a hands-on approach and focusing on the essence of the topic in our articles is what makes our blog unique.
 Hopefully, this approach will be something that helps you learn quicker and achieve the best results possible.

 Here is a bit about the Code Maze crew.